-- Ability to work well with customers, co-workers, and supervisor.
+- Ability to work well with customers, co-workers, and supervisors.

 - Ability to deliver presentations and facilitate conversations with small groups of customers and businesses.

-- Valid driver’s license required with regular access to own reliable vehicle.
+- Valid driver’s license required with regular access to own a reliable vehicle.

-- Computer skills: Skilled in the use of computers, adapt to new technology, learns new programs quickly, uses computers to improve productivity.
+- Computer Skills: Skilled in the use of computers, adapts to new technology, learns new programs quickly, and uses computers to improve productivity.

-- Customer service: Handles customer questions and complaints, communicates effectively, handles service problems politely and efficiently, maintains availability, follows procedure to solve customer problems, understands company products and services, maintains pleasant and professional image.
+- Customer service: Handles customer/client questions and complaints, communicates with customers/clients, handles service problems politely and efficiently, is available for customers/clients, follows procedures to solve customer/client problems, understands company products and services, and maintains a pleasant and professional image.

 - Dependability: Meets commitments, works independently, accepts accountability, handles change, sets personal standards, stays focused under pressure, and meets attendance/punctuality requirements.

-- Integrity/Ethics: Deals with others in a straightforward and honest manner, is accountable for actions, maintains confidentiality, supports company values, and conveys good news and bad.
+- Integrity/Ethics: Deals with others in a straightforward and honest manner, is accountable for actions, maintains confidentiality, supports company values, and the ability engage in challenging conversations.

 - Teamwork: Meets all team deadlines and responsibilities, listens to others and values opinions, helps team leader to meet goals, welcomes newcomers and promotes a team atmosphere.

-A degree in education, social work, human services, public administration or other related field preferred.
-Prior experience working with small businesses preferred.
+A degree in education, social work, human services, public administration, or a related field is preferred.
+Prior experience working with individuals or small businesses is preferred.

 General business hours are 8:00 a.m. to 5:00 p.m.
-Monday through Friday.
+Monday through Friday, though exempt positions will typically require work to be performed outside general business hours.
 Work is generally performed in an indoor, professional office environment.

-While performing the duties of this job, the employee is regularly required to sit and talk or listen, and regularly required to use a keyboard for typing.
+While performing the duties of this job, the employee is regularly required to sit and talk or listen and to use a keyboard for typing.
 The employee is often required to stand and walk.
 The employee must occasionally lift and/or move up to 20 pounds.
-Specific vision abilities required by this job include close vision and ability to adjust focus.
-The employee must travel to different locations and must be able to provide own transportation.
+Specific vision abilities required by this job include close vision and the ability to adjust focus.
+The employee must travel to different locations and must be able to provide their own transportation.